Reviewing Washington Prime Group Inc. (WPG-PH)'s and Urstadt Biddle Properties Inc. (NYSE:UBP)'s results | New Business Observer

-As REIT – Retail companies, Washington Prime Group Inc. (NYSE:WPG.PH) and Urstadt Biddle Properties Inc. (NYSE:UBP) are our subject to contrast.
-And more specifically their profitability, analyst recommendations, risk, dividends, institutional ownership, earnings and valuation.
+This is a contrast between Washington Prime Group Inc. (NYSE:WPG.PH) and Urstadt Biddle Properties Inc. (NYSE:UBP) based on their dividends, analyst recommendations, profitability, institutional ownership, risk, earnings and valuation.
+The two companies are REIT – Retail and they also compete with each other.

 |Gross Revenue